A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Schrade SCHBOLO Bolo

-While they aren’t as popular as brands like Gerber and SOG, Schrade makes great quality blades at very good prices.
-They’ve got quite a few survival machetes and I had a hard time choosing a best.
+While they aren’t as popular as Gerber and SOG, Schrade makes great quality blades at very good prices.
+They’ve got quite a few survival machetes, and I had difficulty choosing the best.

 I love their Bolo machete because it has the perfect curve.
-Remember, the bulging shape of a Bolo blade allows for better distribution of force and more cutting surface.
+Remember, a Bolo blade’s bulging shape allows for better distribution of force and more cutting surface.
 Though relatively short at 14 inches, the blade whacks right through branches.
-You could easily chop up a big log with this machete.
+You could quickly chop up a big log with this machete.

 Pros